manniie/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/5e42f07a-eaba-4198-8c02-2c8f325e9ad5)

 <p>Once that is done we will continue to setup osTicket in the browser.
 Click Continue on the osTicket browser page.
+Set the admin username to "adminuser" and password to "Password1".
 Fill out the page as required except the Database Settings at the bottom of the page.</p>

 <hr>
 <h3>Installing HeidiSQL</h3>